capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/features-and-requirements.md

 #### Question history.
 - The application will allow user to:
   - See all previous questions they have answered.
-  - See all feeback recieved from AI assistant.
+  - See all feedback received from AI assistant.

 <!--#### After the user initiates a written test, a question will appear on the top of the whiteboard screen.
 - A question time limit will appear immediately on the top right, with its